When should I arrive and where should I go?

 What supplies do I need to bring to Acadia?

 All students need to bring their own instrument and accessories (include reeds, oil, mutes, etc.), pencils and a small notebook.
 For those bringing reed instruments, it has been recommended that you select Rico-Royal clarinet and sax reeds: #2.5 for beginners and possibly first year players, #3 for first year and beyond.
 A clipboard will also prove handy.
-Percussionists should bring snare drumsticks, as many pair of various mallets as possible, and a practice pad or snare.
-Beginner Band percussionists should bring sticks and a practice pad.
-Make sure your instrument is in good condition before the academy begins, as there will be no instruments available should yours break.
+Percussionists should bring snare drumsticks, as many pair of various mallets as possible, and a practice pad.
+Make sure your instrument is in good condition before the academy begins.

 All students should bring sunscreen, a hat, an umbrella, swimwear, and a small amount of spending money, including coins for the vending machines.
 You may wish to consider bringing a Frisbee or football for use outside.

-High School students should bring solo material they would like to work on during camp.
+Students may bring solo music they would like to work on during camp.